At I&E, we believe whole life insurance plays a vital role in wealth building.

 Whole life insurance is considered cash value life insurance and is tax favored under the IRC.
 Among the tax incentives for cash value life insurance are:

 Typically, the life insurance death benefit is not taxed.
-It goes to your life insurance beneficiaries income tax free, but may be subject to estate tax if your estate is above the current federal estate exemption limit.
+It goes to your life insurance beneficiaries income tax free, but may be subject to estate tax if your estate is above the current federal estate exemption limit of $11.58 million per individual for 2020.

 Cash value life insurance has certain state specific exemptions in regards to cash value and the policy’s death benefit.

 Life insurance creditor protection varies by state.
-Some states allow maximum protection for cash value and death benefits.
+Some states allow maximum protection for cash value and death benefits, which means creditors cannot touch your cash surrender value in your life insurance policy.

 Your whole life death benefit is guaranteed, as long as your premiums are paid.

-With a properly designed policy, your death benefit grows the older you get.
+With a properly designed dividend paying whole life policy, your death benefit grows the older you get.

 Your whole life policy’s premiums are fixed.
 You can choose whole life to age 100, or choose limited pay whole life, which allows you to pay premiums for a shorter period of time and still enjoy the benefits of life insurance coverage for your whole life.